csci344/spring2025/pages/_resources/javascript.md

 Means that the variable won"t be reassigned.
 It’s "immutable."
 Used in cases where you declare and assign once, but don’t change it afterwards.

 **`var`**
-Avoid.
-Old way to do things prior to ES6.
+For this class: try to avoid (o)ld way to do things prior to ES6).
+This is not because of efficiency, but because of communication -- “The weakest signal available”.
+When you see it, you think:
-“The weakest signal available” — “The variable may or may not be reassigned, and the variable may or may not be used for an entire function.”
+* "The variable may or may not be reassigned" (who knows!?)
+* "The variable may or may not be needed globally (because of <a href="https://www.youtube.com/watch?v=EvfRXyKa_GI" target="_blank">hoisting</a>).

 ## Operators